 What are Calluses?

 Calluses are thickened or hard parts of a certain area of skin.
 This is a result of rubbing, or pressure, and no doubt they have been experienced before on feet or hands.
-The thing about playing the guitar is, most pople don’t already have hardened fingertips.
-Specifically the index finger.
-As a newcomer begins to play more and more guitar, it will become more apparent that fingertips may feel tender.
-This can even affect guitar playing, and it is best to wait the tenderness out and wait for skin to harden.
-Taking a few days away from the guitar will help skin develop- and let you play much longer and harder the next time.
+Most people don’t already have hardened fingertips, though, specifically the index finger on the left hand (the hand you fret with).
+As a newcomer begins to play more and more guitar, the fingertips may well feel tender.
+Blisters may even form.
+This can even affect your guitar playing, causing pain when you press your fingers against the strings.
+It is best to wait the tenderness out and wait for skin to heal.
+As it does so it hardens.
+Taking a few days away from the guitar will allow your body to respond to the stress it is being put in.
+As a guitarist, calluses are your friend.
+They let you play much longer and much harder!